FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Function-preserving Attention Replacement

-This architecture mirrors the projection-split-recombine pattern of attention blocks.
-By structurally aligning with the original ViT backbone, it enables efficient substitution without compromising architectural compatibility.
-Unlike attention, it replaces all-pair token interaction with local recurrence, which scales more favorably in constrained hardware.
+To ensure dimensional compatibility and alignment, we match the number of BiLSTM heads to the number of attention heads in the teacher model and set each head’s hidden size equal to the teacher's per-head dimension.
+This structural alignment allows direct replacement without modifying the surrounding architectures.

-To ensure dimensional compatibility and retain pretraining alignment, we match the number of LSTM heads to the number of attention heads in the original DeiT model.
-Each head uses a hidden size equal to the per-head dimension in the corresponding attention block, ensuring structural alignment and comparable model capacity.
+Compared to attention, the resulting LSTM-based block eliminates all-pairs token interaction and replaces it with localized recurrence and weight reuse along the sequence, yielding linear-time inference and a computation pattern that fits naturally with IMC-oriented dataflows.